 Tracking requires a keen sense of observation.
 It involves looking for deviation in the way things are supposed to look in their natural environment.
 If you spot something that seems out of place, you should stop and examine it further.
 This is how tracking starts and the next step would be to figure out what occurred in that particular location.

 Many of the tracking skills we know today were passed on to the pioneers by the Native Americans and it is well known that the U.S. Army made good use of their skills.
 Today, very little is known about these brave men who participated during times of war.
 Most of the information we have depicts the contribution of Native Americans to the WWII effort.
 In recent years, due to the movies made by Hollywood, the Navajo Code Talkers received a great deal of attention.
 It started a research that continues to provide more and more information about the role played by the Native Americans during the conflicts involving the U.S. Army.

 To go even further, we can classify spoor as confirmed and unconfirmed.
 Finding an actual footprint or vehicle tracks is a confirmed spoor.
 Broken cobwebs or other types of ground spoor are considered unconfirmed.
-Whenever possible, it is logical to start tracking with confirmed spoor and analyze it further to distinguish it from other prints.
-Once you are able to isolate a trace from the environment around it, you will be able to study it and find out more about the person or animal you are tracking.
+Whenever possible, it is logical to start tracking with confirmed spoor and analyze it further to distinguish it from different prints.
+Once you can isolate a trace from the environment around it, you will be able to study it and find out more about the person or animal you are tracking.
 When tracking people, it is easier to spot tracks on trails and you should look for footprints in areas where it’s easiest to step.

 Tracking someone or something is easier in soft, damp soil, in sand and heavy dust.
 Snow can be tricky and it can hurt your tracking efforts.
 While it is easy to track signs after a heavy snow, snowfall can cover up the tracks or melting snow would almost erase all footprints.